-Turmeric With over 10,000 peer-reviewed studies, turmeric is one of the most researched herbs.
+With over 10,000 peer-reviewed studies, turmeric is one of the most researched herbs.
 It has numerous wide-ranging health benefits.
-A member of the same family as ginger, turmeric also supports a healthy inflammatory response, has antioxidant properties, and promotes a healthy microbial balance in the body, all of which contribute to its immune nourishing abilities.
+A member of the same family as Ginger, turmeric also supports a healthy inflammatory response, has antioxidant properties, and promotes a healthy microbial balance in the body, all of which contribute to its immune nourishing abilities.
 Turmeric is a great addition to smoothies, and goes well with most soups and stews.
-It's great added to eggs or sauteed veggies, and is a natural fit for rice dishes and curries.
+It's great added to eggs or sautéed veggies, and is a natural fit for rice dishes and curries.

-Garlic Garlic is second only to turmeric in the amount of research supporting its health benefits.
+Garlic is second only to turmeric in the amount of research supporting its health benefits.
 The powerful microbial balancing properties of raw garlic make it ideal for fending off those nasty seasonal bugs, largely due to the compound allicin.
-Garlic is a great addition to any saute, homemade salad dressings and dips, soups and stews, or any meat and veggie seasoning blend.
+Garlic is a great addition to any sauté, homemade salad dressings and dips, soups and stews, or any meat and veggie seasoning blend.

-Cayenne Cayenne is packed with immune-nourishing beta carotene and antioxidants.
-It supports healthy circulation, and helps break up and move mucus out of the body, soothing common discomforts associated with the flu and colds.
+Cayenne is packed with immune-nourishing beta carotene and antioxidants.
+It supports healthy circulation and helps break up and move mucus out of the body, soothing common discomforts associated with the flu and colds.
 Cayenne can be added to any drink, sauce, or meal that needs a spicy kick.
 Adding it to eggs, veggies, nuts, dressings, and meat are all great options.

 Writer Katie Gerber is a holistic health and nutrition coach serving clients locally in the front range as well as online.
 In 2014, she completed Aviva Romm's Herbal Medicine for Women certification.
 After thru-hiking the Pacific Crest Trail in 2014 and the Colorado Trail in 2016, Katie decided to use her botanical medicine and nutrition knowledge to help fellow wilderness lovers seeking more energy and better health.
 She transitioned from her career as a pastry chef, and enrolled in the Institute for Transformational Nutrition.
 She now uses her lifelong passion for holistic health with her background in the culinary arts to help people live healthier lives, in alignment with nature.
 Katie writes for several publications and speaks at local events.
 When she's not writing and working with clients, you'll most likely find her in the mountains, in the garden, or in the kitchen testing recipes.
 Find out more about Katie, her articles, and her adventures at her website.